johnowl/owl-toggle/README.md

 | --- | --- | --- |
 | POST | /toggles/{toggleId}/check | In this API you have too send the variables in the body.
 It will return `true` or `false` in the response body. |
 | GET | /toggles/{toggleId}/check/{userId} | Here you need to have variables already stored.
 It will return `true` or `false` in the response body. |

+## Rules

+You can find more about rules in [https://github.com/johnowl/owl-rules]

 ## API Documentation